Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

     arjun -i urls

+ ### Aquatone is a tool for visual inspection of websites across a large amount of hosts and is convenient  for quickly gaining an overview of HTTP-based attack surface.

+      cat domains-endpoints.txt | aquatone

   ### EyeWitness is designed to take screenshots of websites provide some server header info, and identify default credentials if known

      eyewitness